-An Individual is said to be resident india in any previous year if he is india for at least 182 days in that year or during that year he is india for a period of at least 60 days & has been india for at least 365 days during the 4 years preceding that year.
-However, the period of 60 days referred to above is increased to 182 days in case of Indian citizens who leave India as members of the crew of an Indian Ship or for Indian citizens or persons of Indian origin who, being outside India, come to visit India in any previous year.
+An Individual is said to be resident in India in any previous year if he is in India for at least 182 days in that year or during that year he is in India for a period of at least 60 days & has been in India for at least 365 days during the 4 years preceding that year.
+However, the period of 60 days referred to above is increased to 182 days in case of Indian citizens who leave in India as members of the crew of an Indian Ship or for in Indian citizens or persons of Indian origin who, being outside India, come to visit in India in any previous year.

 A person who is not a resident in terms of the above provisions is a non-resident.

 A person who is otherwise resident as defined in para 10.2.1 would be RNOR if he satisfies any of the following two conditions: